FatherNelson/clearblade-insecure/README.md

 Before running the samples, you can set the `CLEARBLADE_CONFIGURATION`, `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables to avoid passing them to the sample every time you run it.
-Update the `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables whenever switching to use new registries and regions.
+Update the `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables when switching to use new registries and regions.

 ### Installation and setup